 SHAREHOLDER NOTICE: Halper Sadeh LLP Investigates BBQ, PING, IRBT, AVLR

-BBQ Holdings, Inc. (NASDAQ: BBQ)’s sale to MTY Food Group Inc. for $17.25 per share.
+BBQ Holdings, Inc. BBQ's sale to MTY Food Group Inc. for $17.25 per share.
 If you are a BBQ shareholder, click here to learn more about your rights and options.

 Ping Identity Holding Corp.
-(NYSE: PING)’s sale to Thoma Bravo $28.50 per share.
+PING's sale to Thoma Bravo $28.50 per share.
 If you are a Ping shareholder, click here to learn more about your rights and options.

-iRobot Corporation (NASDAQ: IRBT)’s sale to Amazon.com, Inc. for $61.00 per share in cash.
+iRobot Corporation IRBT's sale to Amazon.com, Inc. for $61.00 per share in cash.
 If you are an iRobot shareholder, click here to learn more about your rights and options.

-Avalara, Inc. (NYSE: AVLR)’s sale to Vista Equity Partners for $93.50 per share.
+Avalara, Inc. AVLR's sale to Vista Equity Partners for $93.50 per share.
 If you are an Avalara shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.